isabella232/help-7/gitbook/cmp/vendor-information/general-vendor-information.md

 * Our VAT number is DE331662430
 * Our address is: c/o Mazars Rechtsanwaltsgesellschaft mbH, Theodor-Stern Kai 1, 60596 Frankfurt am Main

+## Ireland

+* Our company name is: DoiT International Multi-Cloud Ireland Ltd
+* Our address is: 1&ndash;2 Victoria Buildings, Haddington Road, Dublin 4, Ireland.

 ## Israel

 * Our company name is DoiT International Ltd